 Please use this document as a guide for your journey at JST and as an introduction to topics covered more fully at Orientation.
 You will find links (in blue text) to informational materials on the websites of the Jesuit School of Theology, of Santa Clara University, of the Graduate Theological Union, and of certain off-campus resources.

 All new students participate in Orientation, where you will receive academic advising, register for classes, and learn about campus technology, student life, and the mission of JST.
 The materials in this packet are designed to supplement orientation, are based on frequently asked questions and will be a resource you can return to after orientation has concluded.
 While lengthy, we hope you find this a helpful document throughout your studies!

 Look here for information on getting to and around the Bay Area, places to visit in Berkeley, local entertainment, and farmers’ markets.
-You will also find information about how to register your car, vote, and get a driver’s license or identification card.
+You will also find information about how to register your car, register to vote, and get a driver’s license or identification card.

 You can find information here about academic questions, the SCU e-campus portal and your SCU e-mail account, SCU, GTU and UCB ID/Library cards, registering for classes, ordering books, working with moodle, student health insurance, financial aid, finances and payment, and cross registration to the University of California in Berkeley.